PRODUCER

 ABOUT LISA

-Lisa Cesnik Ferguson is a theatre professional with 33 years of experience producing, directing, teaching and acting.
+Lisa Cesnik Ferguson is a theatre professional with decades of experience producing, directing, teaching and acting.
 She has produced theatre regionally all over the United States, but most frequently in Barnesville, GA, Indianapolis, IN, Minneapolis, MN, Chicago, IL, Columbus, GA, Athens, GA, and Richmond, VA.
 She earned her baccalaureate degree in Theatre from Ball State University and her MFA in Theatre from University of Georgia.

 She is a tenured Associate Professor at Gordon State College where she additionally serves as Director of Theatre and has instructed and directed at University of Georgia, Columbus State University, Randolph Macon College and Piedmont University.
+She has founded and run theaters in Athens, Georgia and Indianapolis, Indiana.

 She is working toward her Certification at Georgia Film Academy (GFA) and toward her certification in Fundraising Management from the Eli Lilly School of Philanthropy at IUPUI.